gronke/py-freebsd_sysctl/README.md

 ---

-This project is heavily inspired by [johalon/sysctl-rs](https://github.com/johalun/sysctl-rs).
-Kudos to @fabianfreyer for untirable support and debugging.
+This project is heavily inspired by [johalun/sysctl-rs](https://github.com/johalun/sysctl-rs).
+Kudos to @fabianfreyer for untiring support and debugging.

 It is developed and maintained by Stefan Grönke ([@gronke](https://github.com/gronke)) and published under [BSD 2-Clause License](LICENSE.txt).